-- HINTS TO CORRESPONDENTS.
+HINTS TO CORRESPONDENTS.

 Names and Address must accompany all letters or no attention will be paid thereto.
 This is for our information and not for publication.

 References to former articles or answers should give date of paper and page or number of question.

-In quirics not answered in reasonable time should be repeated: correspondents will be ar un mind that some answers require not a little research, and, though we endeavor to reply to all either by letter or in this department. each must take his turn.
-Bu yers wishing to purchase any article not advertised in our columns will be furnished with addresses of houses manufacturing or carrying the same.
-Special Written Information.
+Inquiries not answered in reasonable time should be repeated: correspondents will bear in mind that some answers require not a little research, and, though we endeavor to reply to all either by letter or in this department, each must take his turn.

+His yers wishing to purchase any article not advertised in our columns will be furnished with addresses of houses manufacturing or carrying the same.

+Special Written Information on matters of personal rather than general interest cannot be expected without remuneration.

 Scientific American Supplements referred to may be had at the office.
 Price 10 cents each.

-Howks referred to promptly supplied on receipt of price.
+Brooks referred to promptly supplied on receipt of price.

-price.
-Witternals sent for examination should be distinctly marked or labeled.

 (6991) W. A. B. asks(1) how to magnetize a piece of thin iron.
-A. Starting at one end, rub it across the pole of a strong magnet; adynamo field magnet is excellent.
+A. Starting at one end, rub it across the pole of a strong magnet; a dynamo field magnet is excellent.
 Removeit in a sweeping curve and repeat the rubbing, always in the same direction but changing sides.
-2. Do you know of any work published on magnetism that an ignoramus can understand ?
+2. Do you know of any work published on magnetism that an ignoramus can understand?
 The encyclopedias have lengthy articles on the subject, the more of which I read the less I know.
-A. We recommend "Magnetism." by Houston & Kennelly, price \$1. which is a very good work and can be readily understood by those not especially trained in electro technics, also Lectures on the Electromagnet," by Thompson, price \$1; "Electromagnet and Electromagnetic Mechanism," by same author, price \$6.
+A. We recommend " Magnetism," by Houston & Kennelly, price \$1. which is a very good work and can be readily understood by those not especially trained in electro technics, also Lectures on the Electromagnet," by Thompson, price \$1: "Electromagnet and Electromagnetic Mechanism." by same author, price \$6.
 Much of the above has been iven in the Scientific American Supplements

-(6992) O. F. McG. asks : Will you please inform me through your valuable columns how the electropoion fluid for putting in batteries is made?
+(6992) O. F. McG. asks: Will you please inform me through your valuable columns how the electropoion fluid for putting in batteries is made?
 A. Various formulæ are used.
 The following is Tissandier's:

-Water.....100 parts by weight.
+Water......100 parts by weight.
 Potassium bichromate.....
-16
+16 Sulphuric acid 66°.......
+37 " " "